 Altair’s simulation-driven design process enables faster development by using a three-stage funnel approach.
 First, advanced geometrical verification with PollEx DFE is carried out, typically taking only five minutes per iteration.
 This is followed by a coarse analysis step, utilizing advanced electrical verification with PollEx DFE+.
 Together with geometrical verification, this help designers catch and correct potential PCB design flaws earlier in the process, prior to the final fine-grain analysis stage.
 The third stage, DDR simulation with PollEx SI, gives users a detailed look at the performance of the PCB after the design passes initial verification and analysis checks.
 This methodology helps PCB designers identify and isolate issues more easily using DFEx rules and reduce costly and time-consuming instances of failure in downstream analysis and testing stages.

-A reduction in design iterations can have a significant impact on the bottom-line when you consider the scale of many electronics manufacturer’s operations.
+A reduction in double data rate design iterations can have a significant impact on the bottom-line when you consider the scale of many electronics manufacturer’s operations.
 Samsung SDI estimates a savings of six million USD a year thanks to a reduction of design iterations from 20 to nine and number of revision checks from six to three.

 If you’d like to learn more about DDRx design using Altair PollEx, a recent webinar provides a detailed walk-through of the process, including a demonstration of the software in action.
 Click the link below to view the presentation.